 From a supine position aka if you were on your belly (if you rode the board out like a surfboard):

-Riding it out like a surfboard worked best for me and I was always able to quickly get up on the board.
+Riding it out like a surfboard worked best for me.
+I was always able to quickly get up on the board.
 Granted I used to surf but that was so long ago my longboard is older than both my children’s ages combined.

-4. Stand with your feet shoulder width apart, one on each side of the board
+Riding a paddle board is easier when you stand with your feet shoulder width apart, keeping one foot on each side of the board.

 Pin to your travel, vacation, or Hawaii board: